AristurtleDev/monogame-aseprite/README.md

 ### (Optional) MGCB Editor Setup

 Starting with `MonoGame.Aseprite` version 4.0, using the MGCB Editor (aka the Content Pipeline Tool) is no longer a requirement.
-However, `MonoGame.Aseprite` still supports the user of it if it is something the end user would like to do.
+However, `MonoGame.Aseprite` still supports the use of it if it is something the end user would like to do.

 You will need to first add the `MonoGame.Aseprite.Content.Pipeline` NuGet package to your project.
 You can do this in your IDE like before, or using the command line